 I get the attention deficit thing.
-I discovered that listening to music on my phone and wireless headphones can help focus my mind.
-But wearing headphones means being unaware of my surroundings in situations where sight and sound are important.
+I discovered that listening to music on my phone and wireless headphones can help me focus my mind.
+But wearing headphones means being unaware of my surroundings in situations where sight and sound are essential.

-One thing that frustrates me about where I love is that I see these beautiful scenes on my way to and from the office or while driving around town but the narrow-one-lane-no-shoulder country roads don't allow for stopping and we don't have any sidewalks here either.
-It can be a strange site for other motorist watching a car slow-down and stop briefly while the driver rolls down the window and stick out a DSLR camera and lens.
-It works only when traffic is light.
+One thing that frustrates me about where I love is that I see these beautiful scenes on my way to and from the office or while driving around town, but the narrow-one-lane-no-shoulder country roads don't allow for stopping, and we don't have any sidewalks here either.
+It can be a strange site for other motorists to watch a car slow down and stop briefly while the driver rolls down the window and stick out a DSLR camera and lens.
+It works when traffic is light only.

-Sometimes I get lucky and the scene unfolds before me, traffic is light, and the road actually has a shoulder.
-But still, there is no time to pull out a DSLR, set up a tripod, compose the shot, set camera settings etc. Sometimes, there is just enough time for a grab shot shot on the iPhone.
-It's the best I can do in that moment.
+Sometimes I get lucky, and the scene unfolds before me, traffic is light, and the road has a shoulder.
+But still, there is no time to pull out a DSLR, set up a tripod, compose the shot, set camera settings etc. Sometimes, there is just enough time for a grab-shot photo on the iPhone.
+It's the best I can do at that moment.

 Why am I so stuck now?
 Why am I not even trying?
 Why am I struggling to put my "best foot forward"?
-Have I become one of those people who think that a good photo can only be captured on expensive high-end equipment.
+Have I become one who thinks one can only capture a good photo on expensive high-end equipment.
 I hope not!!